notThatCoo/RPG_Game/README.md

  > # Input
  > The first instance of input and output is creating a game.
 You can either pick a new game or a saved game.
 Next is the character creation.
 You'll input the race and class of the character you want.
 The game will then output what's happening, including your level, the health of yourself and the enemy, and more when prompted.
  > # Features
  > There will be two options when creating a character: Race and Class.
 Each option has four suboptions (16 total combinations).
 Both race and class have different benefits depending on the desired play style (for example, being a tank or swift damage dealer).
 Initially, the user will be shown the four races and be prompted to choose one.
 After they choose one, they will be prompted to choose a class.
 Once they do both, the first stage is open.
 Next comes the actual gameplay.
-Our RPG will have turn-based gameplay and level progression.
-During combat, the user will be prompted to perform one of many actions, such as attack, flee, heal, and check inventory.
-There will be a grace period between every level where one can heal, look at their inventory, and "prepare" for the next level.
-Also, after every level, the user will be given a random weapon or armor that improves their stats and one stat allocation point.
-Said random weapon/armor will have increased benefits as one progresses through the game.
+Our RPG will have turn-based gameplay.
+During combat, the user will be prompted to perform one of many actions, such as attack, flee, and heal.
+After defeating an enemy, you can upgrade one of our stats or your health.
 For non-stale gameplay, as well as adding an element of luck and strategy, attacks will damage in a set range.
-Stats, weapons, and even armor can increase the maximum and/or minimum damage possible.
-There won't be an ending to our game.
-As you progress through the levels, you and your enemies will both get stronger.
+Stats can increase the maximum and/or minimum damage possible.
+As you progress, you and your enemies will both get stronger.
 Both strategy and luck will play a big part in progressing.
-The goal of the game is to see how far you can get while trying out all the race and class combinations and seeing which one you like more.
+The goal of the game is to beat the boss.

 ### Navigation Diagram